FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 But Load Classification logic does not have that knowledge hardcoded, so optimistic exceed ratio is still only 50%.

-But the 0.1% Trial Loss Ratio is smaller than "20% exceed" Goal Loss Ratio, so this unexpected Full-Length Low-Loss trial changed the classification result of this Load to Lower Bound.
+But the 0.1% Trial Loss Ratio is lower than "20% exceed" Goal Loss Ratio, so this unexpected Full-Length Low-Loss trial changed the classification result of this Load to Lower Bound.